 If you’re a person who asks yourself, What would a reasonable person do? while reaching for your fourth slice of the birthday cake that was left in the breakroom, this may come as a surprise.
 In the eyes of the law, “reasonable” shouldn’t need much debate.
 In fact, in the court’s eyes, a hypothetical “reasonable” person can be objectively guaranteed to act in a “reasonable” way.

-Are you getting confused yet?
+Confused yet?
 You aren’t the first.
 The reasonable person standard is a fascinating, albeit a bit confusing, way to determine legal liability and cause.
+It’s commonly used in civil negligence cases, but in the workplace, it comes into play when a harassment (sexual or otherwise) or discrimination complaint is brought before a jury

 So what is the reasonable person standard and how do we determine what is reasonable, anyway?
 Let’s take a closer look.

-Examining the reasonable person standard definition
+Defining the reasonable person standard

 One thing is for certain: the reasonable person standard isn’t, from a legal standpoint, there to make you feel like you need to tiptoe around your physical or online workplace.
 Instead of being in place to intentionally plague you with anxiety, think of the reasonable person standard as a way of ensuring that as long as I’m cool.
 You’re cool.
 We’re cool.
 Then everything will continue to skip along all fine and dandy.